CCCiteCanon

 AI for Lawyers: Research Without Invented Cases

 AI for lawyers is only useful when it respects professional risk.
-The durable pattern is not an all-purpose chatbot; it is retrieval, citation parsing, verification, review, and auditability.
+The durable pattern for AI legal research is not an all-purpose chatbot; it is retrieval, citation parsing, verification, confidentiality screening, attorney review, and auditability.

 Reader intent